RootBugs/kwen-webview/docs/DEVELOPMENT.md

 The project follows a modular architecture with clear separation of concerns.
-Each module is self-contained with its own types, utils, and tests.
+Each module is self-contained with its own types, utils, and tests.  <!-- TODO: performance -->

 ## Deployment